 - Somewhat greasy

-Seriously, however, the Original Herbal Body Moisturizer has everything many men want (natural, cruelty-free ingredients) in a grooming product without including what many men don’t want (parabens, gluten and, yes, THC).
+Seriously, though, the Original Herbal Body Moisturizer has everything many men want (natural, cruelty-free ingredients) in a grooming product without including what many men don’t want (parabens, gluten, and, yes, THC).

 Then again, all of Hempz’s products include hemp seed oil – and have since the company was founded in 1998.